Gijswijt's sequence: Rate of growth and first occurrences

+as calculated by van de Pol.

 Recursive structure

 The sequence can be broken into discrete "block" and "glue" sequences, which can be used to recursively build up the sequence.
 For example, at the base level, we can define $B_1=1$ and $S_1=2$ as the first block and glue sequences, respectively.
 Together, we can see how they form the beginning of the sequence: